PHP Runtime Generation 2

-The second generation of Pantheon's PHP runtime with added security and updated extensions.
+The second generation of Pantheon's PHP runtime provides added security and updated extensions.

 Overview

-A new generation of our Serverless PHP runtime is available in beta.
-This upgrade represents our commitment to providing a modern, secure, and efficient PHP runtime for your websites.
+The new generation of Pantheon's serverless PHP runtime represents our commitment to providing a modern, secure, and efficient PHP runtime for your websites.

-Depending on your website's features, this change may have major effects on the compatibility of your site.
-During the beta phase, we invite you to test your site for compatibility and performance to ensure a seamless upgrade.
-The previous generation will be removed in 2026.
+Depending on your website's features, this new PHP runtime may have major effects on the operation of your site.
+We invite you to test your site for compatibility and performance to ensure a seamless upgrade.
+The previous generation will be removed in early 2026.

 - PHP 8.4 availability